G factor in non-humans: Primates

 Due to their close taxonomic proximity to humans, primates (great apes in particular) have been the focus of a large part of the research into the prevalence of a g factor in non-human animals.

 A meta-analysis of 4,000 primate behaviour academic papers searching for instances of innovation, social learning, tool use, and extractive foraging was conducted to investigate the components of these behaviours in 62 species of primates.
 A principal component analysis of these cognitive measures (as well as three socio-ecological variables, (diet breadth, percentage fruit in diet, and group size) revealed a single factor explaining 47% of the variance onto which the cognitive measures and diet breadth (somewhat) loaded.
 This would suggest that non-human primates, as a whole, have a g factor similar to that observed in humans.

 Rodents

 Mice and rats have been used as model organisms in research for hundreds of years and have been a staple of experimental psychology for decades.
-Both have been proposed as easily accessible models for studying g.Matzel, L. D., Han, Y. R., Grossman, H., Karnik, M. S., Patel, D., Scott, N., ... & Gandhi, C. C. (2003).
-"Individual differences in the expression of a 'general' learning ability in mice."
-The Journal of Neuroscience, 23(16), 6423–6433.
+Both have been proposed as easily accessible models for studying g.
 The g factor loadings in Long-Evans rats has been shown to range from .43 to as high as .70 in cognitive ability tasks.
-In mice, about 55–60% of the individual variance in tests of cognitive ability can be explained by g.Locurto, C. & Scanlon, C. "Individual differences and a spatial learning factor in two strains of mice (Mus musculus)."
-Journal of Comparative Psychology.
-112, 344–352 (1998).
+In mice, about 55–60% of the individual variance in tests of cognitive ability can be explained by g.